bitcoin-resources/bitcoin-resources.github.io/index.md

 {% include curations.html type='guide' %}

+#### Learning Sites

+The following sites are dedicated to teach you about Bitcoin in a comprehensive, step-by-step fashion.

+{% include curations.html type='learn' %}

 #### Other Curations

 There are plenty of other curations in the Bitcoin space, created by various